 * Watch recorded lecture

-* Attend webinar Q&A on topic for the month or watch the recording.
+* Attend live webinar Q&A on the topic for the month or watch the recording.

 * Complete a 15 question multiple choice questionnaire – Only required should you wish to receive CPD- Continuing Professional Development Points/ CEU – Continuing Education Units.